Gisela Perez Kusakawa

-Gisela has been a leader in the Asian American community, acting as the DC Representative and a founding member of the Filipino American Lawyers Association of Washington, D.C.
+Gisela is a leader in the Asian American community, currently serving as a Board of Director for the Conference on Asian Pacific American Leadership (CAPAL), member of the NAPABA Law Foundation Scholarship Selection Committee, and Board of Governor (DC Representative) of the Filipino American Lawyers Association of Washington, D.C. where she had also been a founding member.
 She is a representative to Pinay Powerhouse which seeks to empower Filipino American women in the legal profession.
 Gisela’s other past leadership positions have included: Committee Member, the National Filipino American Lawyers Association (NFALA) Advocacy Committee; Committee Member, NFALA Communications Committee; Professional Development Chair, JETAA of Washington, DC; Pro-Bono and Events Coordinator, Immigration Law Association; Chair, Spanogle International Arbitration Competition; Moderator, Filipino Intercollegiate Networking Dialogue; President, Asian Pacific Law Student Association (APALSA); President, International Law Society; and Conference Chair, National Asian Pacific American Law Student Association (NAPALSA).
 She has been a naturalization clinic volunteer for the Asian Pacific American Legal Resource Center (APALRC) since March 2016.

 Gisela is passionate about Asian American civil rights and immigration issues.
 She has been invited to speak on immigration issues such as on Southeast Asian deportations for the Pinay Powerhouse Conference, 2021; immigration to the U.S. for the S&R Foundation and Kingfisher Global Leadership Program, 2018; on investing in change at the national conference of JETAA, 2017; and on asylum and the right to freedom from fear for GW Law and The George Washington University Museum, 2019.
-She is a leading expert on policy and advocacy on anti-racial profiling having spoken at multiple engagements including with the Nuclear Regulatory Commission and appeared on multiple media publications such as Los Angeles Times and Inside Higher Ed.
+She is a leading expert on policy and advocacy on anti-racial profiling having spoken at multiple engagements including with the Nuclear Regulatory Commission and appeared on multiple media publications and podcasts such as NPR, CNBC, MIT Technology Review, Los Angeles Times, Inside Higher Ed, and WTOP Podcast “Colors: A Dialogue on Race in America.”